aerix-nl/nota/README.md

 # Nota
 <img src="https://dl.dropboxusercontent.com/u/5121848/Nota_demo.png">
-Nota eats your JSON + HTML template and excretes pretty PDF documents.
+Nota eats your template (HTML5+CSS3+JS) + your data (JSON) and excretes pretty (PDF) documents.
-Perfect for things like automating invoice generation, but not limited to.
+Perfect for things like automating invoice or ticket generation, but of course not limited to.
+Nota can be used for any kind of document typesetting, layout and markup jobs, especially those that require automation and custom processing/presentation of data.

-Nota can be used for any kind of document typesetting, layout and markup jobs, especially those that require automation and custom processing/rendering of data.
+Develop and debug while feeling right at home in your favorite browser, with a 1:1 preview of what Nota turns into a .PDF for you.
+If you like to write your templates in CoffeeScript and SASS, Grunt will automatically compile your assets as you dev.
+Get all your favorite libraries and frontend goodies like Bootstrap, Backbone.js or AngularJS wired up in seconds with Bower.
+Nota makes designing and programming your documents a breeze.

-Nota allows you to focus your time on the design and implementation of your template and writing it's logic by providing you a framework for fast previewing and debugging in the web browser, and the modern webdevelopment conveniences of writing in CoffeeScript and SASS on Backbone.js, Underscore.js and the likes.
+Spare yourself the headache and mind numbing routine of creating series of documents in Microsoft Word, Adobe CS, LaTeX or whatever ancient means of getting your PDF fix.
+Use the Nota API to process your bulk jobs and banish intellectual slave labour.

 ## Setup
 Due to kinks (see [Known problems](https://github.com/FelixAkk/nota/tree/refactor-felix#known-problems)) in the depencencies that are still being worked out, Nota is a bit picky on it's environment and dependencies.
 We recommend running Nota in a virtual environment, and this is easy with [Vagrant](http://www.vagrantup.com).
 This also prevents machine pollution and isolates conflict.
 So for your convenience, we have included a Vagrant machine specification, but you can also install is as usual directly on your machine.